 JOGL is a framework for using OpenGL in Java programs.
 It is a large and complex API that supports all versions of OpenGL, but it is fairly easy to use for basic applications.
 You should use JOGL 2.4 or later.
-Version 2.4.0 is still under development, but I have used it to run the sample programs from this textbook without any problems.
-The previous version, Jogl 2.3.2, has some problems with modern versions of Java, but it might work for you.
+The programs in this book were tested with version 2.4.0.